 While many factors contribute to cloud service provider selection, cost is often the deciding factor.
 Cloud service providers typically offer solutions based on two pricing models: pay-as-you go and Fixed Rate.
 These costs can dramatically change the business case, if they are not properly understood and proactively managed.
 Cloud environments offer the benefit of scalability but the cost implications must be clear and known in advance.

 Pay-as-you go / on-demand – Pay for the compute power your small enterprise uses, with no upfront costs.

 Fixed Rate – Dedicated resources for a fixed period of time at a fixed upfront cost based on forecasted usage. consumed bandwidth

 Volume discounts – This applies to fixed rate contracts.
 As usage increases, additional services can be purchased in advance for a discounted price.

 Taking the leap: Choosing your Cloud Service Provider

 With constant technological evolution and new providers emerging regularly, it can be difficult to stay ahead of all the developments available in cloud computing.
 By cultivating a careful understanding of your small enterprise needs, qualifying how prospective cloud service providers meet your needs, and assessing opportunities for growth, you’ll be able to make an educated decision about who to partner with in your move to the cloud.

 Migration to the cloud offers transformative opportunities for small enterprise.
 In order for that to happen, small enterprises must approach cloud migration with clarity of goals and expectations, thorough planning, deliberate execution, and ongoing management.

-Curious about learning more about HostedBizz and our cloud services?
+Curious about learning more about partnering with HostedBizz to expand your cloud service offering?
 HostedBizz offers a full-range of cloud computing solutions that help your small enterprise reduce costs and eliminate redundant technology solutions.
 Get in touch with our Customer Success team today to learn more!